Your search results

 Key Takeaways

 • The steps to buying a house can seem overwhelming, with multiple requirements along the way.
-Your realtor can make the home buying process a bit easier than you think.
+Your Realtor can make the home-buying process easier than you expect.

-• It’s best to build up your credit score and check your report before applying.
-Then, apply for the type of mortgage best suited to your needs.
+• It’s important to reach out to a Realtor early, so they can provide insight to help you build up your credit.
+Then, you can apply for the mortgage type that’s best suited to your needs.

 • The steps to buying a house include improving your credit, choosing the right mortgage, and understanding key aspects like first-time home buyer programs, negotiation, inspections, and appraisals.